BilgeGates/Clock/README.md

 - ✅ No third-party analytics or telemetry
 - ✅ No user data is collected, stored, or transmitted

-### 🛡️ Data Safety Guarantee
+### 🛡️ Data Safety

-> World Clock & Timer will **never** upload, sync, or share your data.
-> All settings, timers, and preferences remain local to your device.
+All settings, timers, and preferences are stored locally using localStorage.

 For security concerns, see [SECURITY.md](SECURITY.md).